tjworks/tapdata-docs-en/docs/cloud/best-practice/oracle-to-tablestore.md

 3. On the right side of the page, click **Create** to configure the task.

-4. On the left side of the page, drag the Oracle and Tablestore data sources into the right canvas and connect them.
+4. Drag and drop the Oracle and Tablestore data sources from the left side of the page onto the right canvas.
+Once they are placed, you can connect them by drawing a line or arrow between the two data sources.

-5. Click the Oracle data source, select the table you want to synchronize in the right panel, and then click the Tablestore data source to view the synchronized data structure.
+5. Click on the Oracle data source, choose the desired table in the right panel, and then click on the Tablestore data source to view the synchronized data structure.

    ![Task Configuration](../images/oracle_to_tablestore_task_en.png)

    :::tip

-   Since the number of columns in a single table in Tablestore cannot exceed 32, if the number of columns in Oracle to be synchronized tables exceeds 32, you need to drag a **Field Edit** node from the left of the page, connect it as an intermediate node between Oracle and Tablestore, and then block business-independent columns in the **Field Edit**.
+   Since the number of columns in a single table in Tablestore cannot exceed 32, if the number of columns in the Oracle tables to be synchronized exceeds 32, you can address this limitation by adding a **Field Edit** node between the Oracle and Tablestore data sources.
+This node allows you to handle the situation and selectively exclude business-independent columns from the synchronization process.
 For more information, see [Processing Node](../user-guide/data-development/process-node.md).

    :::